b01lers/rich-ctf-template/README.md

  - Push your changes and make a pull request to the ctf repo using the branch given in the final output of mkchal.py.
  - Before creating a PR please comment out the ports in your docker-compose file.
+ - For web challenges, unless you want to do H2 shenanegans like single packet attack, please uncomment the lines under `labels` relating to rate-limiting.
+The field "average" is the rps and "burst" is self-explanatory, edit if you need.

 ## Structure